rscode999/cnet/documentation/documentation.md

 *Signature:* `Layer(int input_dimension, int output_dimension, std::shared_ptr<ActivationFunction> activation_function, std::string name = "layer")`

 Creates a new Layer and loads it with the provided fields.
-Weights and biases are randomly initialized in the uniform range [-1, 1].
+All elements in the Layer's weights and biases are randomly initialized in the uniform range [-1, 1].

 **Parameters**